aws-samples/aws-marketplace-metered-container-product/README.md

 aws elbv2 describe-load-balancers --query 'LoadBalancers[?VpcId==`'"$VPC_ID"'`].DNSName' --output text
 ```

-In the following screenshot, you can see the execution of Steps 6e and 6f:
+In the following screenshot, you can see the execution of Steps 6.5 and 6.6:

 ![url](images/url.png)

-g.
-Visit the application’s endpoint you got in Step 6f in a new web browser tab.
+7. Visit the application’s endpoint you got in Step 6.6 in a new web browser tab.
 My sample container product has three GET methods.

 * The **my-product-method** represents your product and the request are tracked and send to AWS Marketplace.
 * The **send-metering** allows you to manually send the current number of requests to AWS Marketplace.
 This is only for testing and debugging purposes.
 The Marketplace Integration component takes care of the sending this metering information automatically on an hourly basis.